skalinets/skalinets.github.io/_posts/2017-05-12-show-me-your-generic-2.markdown

 {% endhighlight %}

 Yes, exactly.
 We don't need method level generics here, because, you know, they only intention was to restrict an argument to be a subtype of some interface.
 And this can be achieved by just using proper signature.
+Note that as [Sergey Teplyakov](https://disqus.com/by/sergeyteplyakov/) mentioned in comment below, the latter makes sense if implementations of `IFoo` and `IBoo` structs.
+But in our particular case those were not (and I don't remember seeing structs being used in such a way).

 Well, code does not longer look very smart, but good code should be simple, and not always smart.